Meal Prep for Athletes – 5 Easy Steps to Success

 Step 2: Make a Grocery List

 Once you have an idea of your schedule for the week, consider what recipes you plan to make.
-Choose a couple of well-balanced meals to focus oneach week.
-Remember to plan out your snacks, including what you will eat both before and after your workouts.
+Choose a couple of well-balanced meals to focus on each week.
+Remember to also plan for healthy snacks, as well as what you will eat both before and after your workouts.

 As you make your grocery list, determine if you will double any recipes and make sure to plan for ingredient needs accordingly.
 To avoid missing any items at the store, organize your list according to the store layout.